Facepunch/chippy-docs/docs/tutorials/status.md

 ### Activation

-For a status effect intended to be used as an active item, you should define the `onActivate` callback.
-This callback is triggered when the player presses the "use item" button while this status effect is selected.
+For a status effect intended to be used as an active item, you should define the `onActivate` handler.
+This handler is triggered when the player presses the "use item" button while this status effect is selected.
 ```json
 {
     "onActivate": [